rjoydip/starter-koa/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href] [![License][license-src]][license-href] [![code style][code-style-src]][code-style-url]

-Koa application starter.
-Simple & logical separation on single file.
+The starter-koa repository is a Koa application starter template that emphasizes simple and logical separation within a single file.
+It integrates various tools and frameworks to streamline the development process.

-> [!NOTE]
-> This project is in the early stages and under development.
+## Key Features

-- ✅ Koa
+- ✅ Koa - A lightweight and flexible Node.js web application framework.
-- ✅ Drizzle
+- ✅ Drizzle - A lightweight TypeScript ORM for SQL databases.
-- ✅ UnJS
+- ✅ UnJS Tools
-  - ✅ Unbuild
+  - ✅ Unbuild - A unified build system for JavaScript and TypeScript.
-  - ✅ Unstorage
+  - ✅ Unstorage - A universal storage layer with support for various backends, including Redis.
     - ✅ Cache
       - ✅ Redis
-  - ✅ DB0
+  - ✅ DB0 - A database toolkit for PostgreSQL.
     - ✅ PostgreSQL
   - ✅ Cossws
 - ✅ APIs
-  - ✅ tRPC
+  - ✅ tRPC - End-to-end typesafe APIs.
-  - ✅ GraphQL
-    - ✅ GraphQL Yoga
+  - ✅ GraphQL Yoga - A fully-featured GraphQL server.
-  - ✅ OpenAPI
+  - ✅ OpenAPI - Standardized API documentation.
-  - ✅ Websocket
+  - ✅ Websocket - Real-time communication capabilities.
     - ✅ Cossws
-- ✅ Scalar
+- ✅ Scalar - A library for handling complex data types in GraphQL.
-- ✅ Sentry
+- ✅ Sentry - Application monitoring for error tracking.
-- ✅ Zod
+- ✅ Zod - TypeScript-first schema declaration and validation.
-- ✅ Vitest
+- ✅ Vitest - A blazing-fast unit test framework.
-- ✅ Autocannon
+- ✅ Autocannon - A fast HTTP/1.1 benchmarking tool.
-- ✅ StepCI
+- ✅ StepCI - API testing and monitoring.

 ## Development